greenelab/deep-review/sections/03_categorize.md

 learning classifiers under the differential privacy framework.

 These attacks also present a potential hazard for approaches that aim to generate data.
-Choi et al. propose generative adversarial neural networks as a tool to make sharable EHR data [@arxiv:1703.06490v1]; however, the authors did not take steps to protect the model from such attacks.
+Choi et al. propose generative adversarial neural networks (GANs) as a tool to make sharable EHR data [@arxiv:1703.06490v1], and Hyland et al.
+[@arxiv:1706.02633v1] showed that recurrent GANs could be used for time series data.
+However, in both cases the authors did not take steps to protect the model from such attacks.
 There are approaches to protect models, but they pose their own challenges.
 Training in a differentially private manner provides a limited guarantee that an algorithm's output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by parameters which provide a quantification of privacy.
-Beaulieu-Jones et al. demonstrate the ability to generate clinical trial data with generative adversarial neural networks under the differential privacy framework [@doi:10.1101/159756].
-Hyland et al. [@arxiv:1706.02633] use recurrent generative adversarial networks to generate clinical time-series data under differential privacy.
-Both Beaulieu-Jones et al. and Hyland et al. train models on synthetic data generated under differentially private that yield results slightly below models trained on the original, real data.
+Beaulieu-Jones et al. demonstrated the ability to generate data that preserved properties of the SPRINT clinical trial with GANs under the differential privacy framework [@doi:10.1101/159756].
+In subsequent, concurrent revisions Hyland et al.
+[@arxiv:1706.02633v2] added differential privacy and Beaulieu-Jones et al.
+[@doi:10.1101/159756] included a clinical care dataset leading to a convergence of approaches and evaluations.
+After this convergence, both Beaulieu-Jones et al. and Hyland et al. train models on synthetic data generated under differentially private and observe performance from a transfer learning evaluation that is only slightly below models trained on the original, real data.
+Taken together, these results suggest that differentially private GANs may be an attractive way to generate sharable datasets for downstream reanalysis.

 Federated learning [@url:http://proceedings.mlr.press/v54/mcmahan17a.html] and secure aggregations [@url:https://eprint.iacr.org/2017/281.pdf